TED-DY! TED-DY! – Saints Continue Hot Streak, Bridgewater Leads Them Past Bucs

 Oh, let’s not forget that Michael Thomas came through with his best game of the season as he collected 182 yards and two touchdowns on 11 receptions.
 Add everything together and that 31-24 victory for the Saints keeps them in first place in the NFC South.

-Drew Brees began throwing this weekend and he believes he will be back before the six week approximation that doctors say he will need to heal.
+Drew Brees began throwing this weekend and he believes he will be back before the six-week approximation that doctors say he will need to heal.
 If he is, that is great news for everyone involved.
-If he’s not, the New Orleans Saints are in more than capable hands as Teddy Bridgewater is proving that he may actually be the heir apparent that Sean Payton has been searching for at quarterback.
+If he’s not, the New Orleans Saints are in more than capable hands as Teddy Bridgewater is proving that he may actually be the quarterback heir apparent that Sean Payton has been searching for.